Clonakilty, Co Cork

 Galley Head Lightkeepers' Houses are perched on dramatic cliffs at about 130 feet above sea level overlooking St George's Channel.
 The houses, in their elevated setting, make an ideal location for relaxing and getting away from it all.

 The views from every angle are awe inspiring and breathtaking.
 Galley Head lighthouse station is close to the award winning village of Clonakilty.
-This vibrant market town is must see for tourists.
+This vibrant market town is a must see for tourists.
 Guests can enjoy a wide range of activities from dolphin and whale watching, surfing at Inchydoney Blue Flag Beach or a historical walking tour of Clonakilty.

 Special Notes: There are cliffs nearby and children should be supervised at all times.